grp202004/PiperNet/CONTRIBUTING.md

     └── MouseEventUtils.ts
 ```

-then a brief introduction of the purpose of each store will be presented, you can also refer to the JSDoc inside the source code on top of each class as well as functions / fields
+a brief introduction of the purpose of each store will be presented, you can also refer to the TypeDoc inside the source code on top of each class as well as functions / fields or visit [PiperNet Online Code Documentation](https://grp202004.github.io/pipernet.api/)

 ### `index.ts`